Kong/docs.konghq.com/app/enterprise/0.33-x/developer-portal/best-practice.md

 # Kong Developer Portal Best Practices

 The Kong Developer Portal is a powerful tool.
 It's part static website and part interactive API.
 With a tool of this magnitude, there are countless ways to configure and host that will vary greatly depending on your needs.
-The following article is a group of recommendations we have found to lead which lead to  easy administrative and top performance.
-This list is not all inclusive, so if you have a trick you like to use and want to share it with others, please feel free to make a PR on the page, or send us an email at <support@konghq.com> and we can add it for you.
+The following article is a group of recommendations we have found which lead to  easy administrative and top performance.
+This list is not exhaustive, so if you have a trick you like to use and want to share it with others, please feel free to make a PR on the page, or send us an email at <support@konghq.com> and we can add it for you.

 ___